davidalvarezdlt/skeltorch/docs/examples/mnist.md

 keep things simple, we will assume that the model is already defined an immutable.

 Extra: in order to validate it, we create an auxiliary file named ``config.schema.json``.
-You can check it in our GitHub repository if you are interested on creating them for your own projects.
+You can check it in our GitHub repository if you are interested in creating them for your own projects.

 ## 3. Data class
 The first class that we have to extend is ``skeltorch.Data``.
 This class serves as an interface between the file system